shereenm88/Career-AI-Advisory/Documents/AI Advisor/README.md

 pip install -r requirements.txt
 `

-2. Create a local .env file (do NOT commit this file).
+2. Create a local .env file.
 Copy the variables from .env.example and fill in your real API key and endpoint:

 `
 AZURE_OPENAI_API_KEY=your_real_key_here